APG treatment up to fuel gas requirements (GTPP, GPPP)

 In remote and small oil fields, associated petroleum gas currently is often diverted to flares due to impossibility of its on-site disposal.
-This is explained by its low methane number (methane index) and the high content of heavy hydrocarbons rendering impossible its transportation or use as a fuel for GPPP and GTPP without preliminary treatment, as well as by unprofitability of processing relatively small volumes of such gas with the use of conventional techniques.
+This is explained by its low methane number (methane index) and the high content of heavy hydrocarbons rendering impossible its transportation or use as a fuel for gas-fired reciprocating plants and gas turbine power plants without preliminary treatment, as well as by unprofitability of processing relatively small volumes of such gas with the use of conventional techniques.

 Questionary